transposit-connectors/pagerduty_scheduler/README.md

 # PagerDuty Scheduler Bot

-A Slack command application to schedule PagerDuty overrides for on-call schedules.
+A Slack command to make the process of scheduling a PagerDuty override more efficient, encouraged, and documented.

 Time estimate: 10 minutes to setup